dhansel/VDM1/README.md

 Note that the initial screen recreates the test pattern from page II-24 of the manual.

 ### Connecting to the Altair Simulator

+Once you have verified that the VDM-1 produces a proper picture you can connect it to the Altair Simulator.
+There are two possible ways to connect:

+**Serial connection**

+Connect the VDM-1's serial connection to a serial port on the Altair Simulator.
+The VDM-1 needs fast communication with the Altair to avoid slowing down the simulation, therefore the baud rate on the VDM-1 is fixed to 750000 baud.
+This means that you need to use the pin 18/19 serial port.
+If you have modified your Arduino Due to fix the Pin 0/1 serial bug, in which case you can alternatively use pin 0/1 (programming port).

+After you have established the hardware connection, enter the configuration menu on the Altair Simulator, go into the VDM-1 sub-menu and change the "Map to interface" setting to the serial port that the VDM-1 is connected to.

+Now proceed to the **Using the VDM-1** section below.

+## Using the VDM-1

+See [here](/programs) for information on how to load and run some VDM-1 software on the Altair.